adisimon217/amazon-eks-gmsa/domainless-gmsa/readme.md

         kubernetes.io/os: windows
 ```

-Note: Replace gmsaCredentialSpecName value with the name of the gMSA CredentialSpec you created in step 4.2.
-For this post, we used gmsaeks-domainless.
+Note: Replace gmsaCredentialSpecName value with the name of the gMSA CredentialSpec you created in step 3.3 (metadata-name) if it’s different from what we specified.
+Here we use `gmsaeks-domainless`

 5.2 Deploy the Windows pod using following command: